DataDog/hiring-engineers/answers.md

 An interesting way that I would use datadog would be as a habit tracker.
 Many of us have goals and habits that we would like to incorporate into our lives.
 A a good way for a new habit to stick is to incorporate the habit as seamlessly as possible.

-First thing I would track our circadian rhythms.

-Create a scope that tracks when we are most active, most focused, most tired, most hungry, most likely to need to need to use the bathroom etc.

-Then depending on the user’s schedule he/ she could incorporate his/ her habit when it is most appropriate.
+First thing I would track is my circadian rhythms.
+Create a scope that tracks when I am most active, most focused, most tired, most hungry, most likely to need to use the bathroom etc. Then depending on my schedule I could incorporate the habit when it is most appropriate.

-For example, if the user would like to exercise more he would schedule a work out routine when his energy levels are at their peak.

-If the user needs to learn new information he would schedule a study session when he is most focused.
+For example, if I want to exercise more I would schedule a work out routine when my energy levels are at their peak.
+If the I needs to learn new information I would schedule a study session when I'm the most focused.

-Over time the user would be able to track is the incorporations of the new behaviors were successfully maintained.
+Over time the I would be able to track the incorporations of the new behaviors were successfully maintained.
 If not, adaptations can be made.